USS Ronald Reagan (CVN 76) hosts Chief of Naval Operations, Adm. Lisa Franchetti, and Master Chief Petty Officer of the Navy, James Honea, for Thanksgiving

 YOKOSUKA, Japan (Nov.
 23, 2023) Chief of Naval Operations Adm.
-Lisa Franchetti, center right, and Master Chief Petty Officer of the Navy James Honea, center left, pose for a picture with Sailors in the hangar bay of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), after their reenlistment ceremony during a Thanksgiving day visit while in-port Commander, Fleet Activities Yokosuka, Nov.
+Lisa Franchetti, left, congratulates Intelligence Specialist 2nd Class Jazmine Beaudry, from Dania Beach, Florida, on her reenlistment in the hangar bay of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a visit while in-port Commander, Fleet Activities Yokosuka, Nov.
 23. Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Jordan Brown)

 |Date Taken: